Advancing the Quality of Health Care Transition for Black Autistic Adolescent Girls

 In this project, we will learn about the health care experiences of Black autistic girls and women, including those who are self-diagnosed, to inform recommendations and strategies for health care providers to improve engagement and access to equitable health care.

-You can participate in this work by joining a roundtable discussion about health care for Black autistic girls.
+You can participate in this work by joining a roundtable discussion about health care for Black autistic girls or completing a survey.

 • Both formally diagnosed and self-diagnosed individuals are encouraged to apply.